-- No Aboriginal listed or European Heritage listed sites occur within the vicinity of the Project Area; - The Project Area does not contain any known contaminated sites; - The Project Area has low to extremely low probability of Acid Sulphate Soils; - No Ramsar Listed Wetlands or Wetlands of International Significance occur in the Project Area; - According to WetlandBase, no wetlands occur within the vicinity of the Project Area; - One defined watercourse (the Lyndon River) is present within the vicinity of the Project Area, adjacent to Material Pit 660A.
-GHD understands that the watercourse will not be impacted by the proposed works; - There are no residents in close proximity of the proposed works that will be impacted by construction noise or vibration; - No Threatened Ecological Communities were present within the vicinity of the Project Area; - The Project Area occurs within the buffer of a series of Priority Ecological Communities, which forms a part of the Carnarvon Basin Survey (CB) buffers of the Lake MacLeod Invertebrate Assemblages for CB 76; CB 77; CB 78 and CB 79; - Two Beard Vegetation Associations are known within the vicinity of the Project Area.
-These are considered of Least Concern; - A total of four vegetation types were delineated from the field survey, including Mosaic Sand Plain, Snakewood, Cleared/Degraded and Scrubland on Dune; - The majority of the Project Area was in Very Good to Degraded vegetation condition.
-The Degraded vegetation condition were generally a result of historical disturbance associated with existing Material Pits and access tracks; - A total of 33 flora taxa from 15 families were recorded within the Project Area;
+- No Aboriginal listed or European Heritage listed sites occur within the vicinity of the Project Area; - ▶ The Project Area does not contain any known contaminated sites; - The Project Area has low to extremely low probability of Acid Sulphate Soils; - No Ramsar Listed Wetlands or Australian Nationally Significant Wetlands occur in the Project Area; - According to WetlandBase, no wetlands occur within the vicinity of the Project Area; - No defined watercourses are present within the Project Area.
+However, one defined watercourse was identified four kilometres north of the Project Area, the Lyndon River.
+This watercourse will not be impacted by the proposed works; - ▶ There are no residents in close proximity of the proposed works that will be impacted by construction noise or vibration; - No Threatened Ecological Communities were present within the vicinity of the Project Area; - ▶ The Project Area occurs within the buffer of a series of Priority Ecological Communities, which forms a part of the Carnarvon Basin Survey (CB) buffers of the Lake MacLeod Invertebrate Assemblages for CB 76; CB 77; CB 78 and CB 79; - ▶ Two Vegetation Associations are known within the vicinity of the Project Area.
+These are considered of Least Concern; - A total of two vegetation types were delineated from the field survey, including Open Grassland on steppes and Cleared/Degraded; - ▶ The Project Area contained mostly unaltered vegetation, with the exception of historical disturbance associated with removing material from existing Material Pits and access tracks;

+- ▶ The Project Area was observed to have Good to Degraded vegetation condition; - A total of 25 flora taxa from nine families were recorded within the Project Area;

-- Two weed species were recorded within the Project Area; - No Threatened (Declared Rare) Flora taxa were recorded from the Project Area; - No Priority Flora species were recorded within the vicinity of the Project Area; - No Threatened Fauna were recorded during the field surveys; - Two weeds were recorded from the Project Area; - No Priority Fauna species were recorded within the Project Area; - No exotic fauna were recorded within the Project Area; - An assessment of the clearing of vegetation required for the project indicated that the proposed works is considered to be "Not At Variance" with Principle (d) of the Ten Clearing Principles; - The buffer of four Priority Ecological Communities overlaps the Project Rea.
+- No Threatened (Declared Rare) Flora taxa were recorded from the Project Area; - One Priority Flora species were recorded within the vicinity of the Project Area: Acacia startii (Priority 3); - No weeds or introduced flora were recorded during the field surveys; - No Threatened Fauna were recorded during the field surveys; - No Priority Fauna species were recorded within the vicinity of the Project Area; - No exotic fauna were recorded within the Project Area; - An assessment of the clearing of vegetation required for the project indicated that the proposed works are considered unlikely to be at variance with Principle (a) of the Ten Clearing Principles: - Acacia startii (Priority 3) was recorded in the Project Area at number of locations.
+GHD considers that this species population within the local and regional area will not be under threat from the proposed project activities; - GHD believes that the proposed project activities are likely to enhance the area of preferred habitat and increase germination of this species; and - As the records are primarily located in one distinct area of the Project Area, GHD recommends avoiding all known locations; - The proposed works is considered to be "Not At Variance" with Principle (d) of the Ten Clearing Principles: - The buffer of four Priority Ecological Communities overlaps the Project Rea.
 These PECs includes CB 76, CB 77, CB 78 and CB 79 of the Lake MacLeod Invertebrate Assemblages.
-GHD considers that no TECs or PECs will be impacted by this project; - The project is considered not to require referral to the Commonwealth Government, Government of Western Australia or Department of Environment and Conservation.
+GHD considers that no TECs or PECs will be impacted by this project; - The project is considered not to be warrant referral to the Commonwealth Government, Government of Western Australia or Department of Environment and Conservation;